greenm01/ec4x/docs/ec4x_specs.md

 Scouts maintain an element of stealth when performing solo missions for information gathering (spy) purposes.
 Scouts are *not* equipped with cloaking tech.
 They can only hide by themselves and no other ships.

+Within this context "units" refer to either fleets containing Scouts or Starbases.

 For every turn that a spy Scout operates in unfriendly system occupied by rival ELI, the rival will roll on the Spy Detection Table below (for each fleet) to determine if the spy Scout is detected.
 If the Scout is detected, it is destroyed.
-Rival fleets must contain at least one Scout or Starbase to detect.
+Rival units must contain at least one Scout or Starbase to detect.

 Detection Roll Process:

-1. Identify the ELI for the defending player along the top row.
+1. Identify the ELI unit for the defending player along the top row.
 2. Find the rival Spy Scout's ELI in the first column.
 3. Roll a 1D20 and add the calculated modifier (explained below).
 4. If the total is greater than the number indexed, the spy is detected and destroyed.